Netflix (NFLX)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Netflix’s sales grew at a decent 11.3% compounded annual growth rate over the last three years.
+Luckily, Netflix’s sales grew at a decent 12.6% compounded annual growth rate over the last three years.
 Its growth was slightly above the average consumer internet company and shows its offerings resonate with customers.

-This quarter, Netflix’s year-on-year revenue growth was 17.2%, and its $11.51 billion of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 16.7% year-on-year increase in sales next quarter.
+This quarter, Netflix reported year-on-year revenue growth of 17.6%, and its $12.05 billion of revenue exceeded Wall Street’s estimates by 0.7%.
+Company management is currently guiding for a 15.3% year-on-year increase in sales next quarter.

 For internet subscription businesses like Netflix, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer service, data center and infrastructure expenses, royalties, and other content-related costs if the company’s offerings include features such as video or music.

 Netflix’s gross margin is below the broader consumer internet industry, giving it less room to hire engineering talent that can develop new products and services.
-As you can see below, it averaged a 46.8% gross margin over the last two years.
-Said differently, Netflix had to pay a chunky $53.23 to its service providers for every $100 in revenue.
+As you can see below, it averaged a 47.4% gross margin over the last two years.
+That means Netflix paid its providers a lot of money ($52.64 for every $100 in revenue) to run its business.

-Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Netflix grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Netflix grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-Looking at the trend in its profitability, Netflix’s EBITDA margin rose by 10.6 percentage points over the last few years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, Netflix’s EBITDA margin rose by 8.6 percentage points over the last few years, as its sales growth gave it operating leverage.

-We can take a deeper look into Netflix’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Netflix’s EBITDA margin expanded by 10.6 percentage points over the last three years.
-On top of that, its share count shrank by 3.6%.
+Diving into the nuances of Netflix’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Netflix’s EBITDA margin expanded by 8.6 percentage points over the last three years.
+On top of that, its share count shrank by 4.4%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

-In Q3, Netflix reported EPS of $5.87, up from $5.40 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Netflix’s full-year EPS of $23.94 to grow 28.5%.
+In Q4, Netflix reported EPS of $0.56, down from $4.27 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 1.4%.
+Over the next 12 months, Wall Street expects Netflix’s full-year EPS of $20.23 to shrink by 84.1%.

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Netflix’s free cash flow clocked in at $2.66 billion in Q3, equivalent to a 23.1% margin.
-This cash profitability was in line with the comparable period last year and above its two-year average.
+Netflix’s free cash flow clocked in at $1.87 billion in Q4, equivalent to a 15.5% margin.
+This result was good as its margin was 2.1 percentage points higher than in the same quarter last year, building on its favorable historical trend.

-There’s plenty to admire about Netflix.
-First off, its revenue growth was decent over the last three years and is expected to accelerate over the next 12 months.
+Netflix is a fine business.
+To begin with, the its revenue growth was good over the last three years, and analysts believe it can continue growing at these levels.
 And while its projected EPS for the next year is lacking, its impressive EBITDA margins show it has a highly efficient business model.
 On top of that, its rising cash profitability gives it more optionality.

-Wall Street analysts have a consensus one-year price target of $134.44 on the company (compared to the current share price of $103.07), implying they see 30.4% upside in buying Netflix in the short term.
+Wall Street analysts have a consensus one-year price target of $122.96 on the company (compared to the current share price of $83.07).